steipete/foodoracli/README.md

 ./foodoracli login --email you@example.com --password-stdin
 ```

-If MFA triggers, `foodoracli` stores the MFA token locally and prints a safe retry command.
-Rerun with `--otp <CODE>`.
+If MFA triggers and you're running in a TTY, `foodoracli` prompts for the OTP code and retries automatically.
+Otherwise it stores the MFA token locally and prints a safe retry command (`--otp <CODE>`).

 ### Client headers